13 Best crowdsourcing platforms for product design

 Need some workers to further develop specific aspects of your project?

 There are many platforms that offer a broader range of crowdsourced services, not focusing on ideas, product and graphic design.
+We are going to give you another example of crowdsourcing sites.
 They will allow you to get freelance workers for various tasks, often small, one-time tasks.
-These can be useful at any stage of the product development, so they deserve to be looked at as well!
-I’ll give you a less detailed list of some of these crowdsourcing platforms:
+These can be useful at any stage of product development, so they deserve to be looked at as well!
+We’ll give you a less detailed list of some of these crowdsourcing platforms:

-- MicroWorkers: for micro-tasks, most of the time very simple and requiring just a few minutes of work each, like completing surveys, signing up for websites, or sometimes simply downloading files…
+- MicroWorkers: for micro-tasks, most of the time very simple and requires just a few minutes of work each, like completing surveys, signing up for websites, or sometimes simply downloading files…

-- Mechanical Turk or mTurk: this website is run by Amazon and allows for companies or entrepreneurs to ask for “Human Intelligence Tasks” (HITs).
-Once again, very simple tasks like answering surveys, commenting on blogs, rewriting, image labeling…
+- Amazon mechanical Turk or mTurk: this website is run by Amazon and allows for companies or entrepreneurs to ask for “Human Intelligence Tasks” (HITs).
+Once again, this Amazon Mechanical Turk is made for very simple tasks like answering surveys, commenting on blogs, rewriting, image labeling…

 - crowdSPRING: sign up as a buyer and get over 100 entries for a single project.